Low-Tox Laundry Solutions

-Laundry is one of those mundane tasks we don't usually think much about until we have to, but for those dealing with eczema or other skin challenges, the ingredients in laundry detergent are often a significant trigger - even in brands that claim otherwise.
+Laundry is one of those tasks we don't usually think much about, but for those dealing with eczema or other skin challenges, these products can often be a trigger, even in brands that claim otherwise.

 Eczema is an inflammatory condition that can cause chronic or periodic flares of dry and itchy skin.
-While many doctors focus on prescribing creams and medications to manage this symptom, it's important to consider the role that environmental and chemical sensitivities can play in triggering or exacerbating sensitive skin.
+While many doctors focus on prescribing creams and medications, it's important to consider the role that environmental and chemical sensitivities can play in triggering sensitive skin.
 I believe that a holistic, multi-factorial approach is key to managing or resolving skin challenges.

 Our skin is our largest organ so it's important to be mindful of what we put on or near it.
 Even if you're a fan of sleeping nude, you're still lying on sheets that have been laundered which can leave residue on your skin adding to the cumulative toxin load your liver must process.
-Since most of us are in close proximity to laundered materials 24/7, this is a valuable topic to explore.
+Since most of us are in close proximity to laundered materials 24/7, this really is a topic that affects everyone.

-When my daughter first developed eczema, none of the doctors we saw with mentioned anything about identifying or managing triggers - only suppressing the inflammation with steroid creams.
-It was only noticing her skin was flaring where her clothes sat against it that I began to suspect laundry detergent may be a culprit.
+When my daughter first developed eczema, none of the doctors we talked to mentioned anything about identifying or managing her triggers - only suppressing it with steroid creams.
+It was only noticing her skin was flaring where her clothes sat that I began to suspect laundry detergent.

-So I did what so many of us have done.
-I toddled to the supermarket to confidently switch to a very popular eco-friendly ultra sensitive laundry product as it was surely 'the best'.
-As an aspiring holistic mama reading the label, I felt this brand would care for me, my baby... and every single thing on the planet.
-I trusted it would be the safest choice because the label said so.
-Not only did her eczema slightly worsen but suddenly my husband and I suddenly both developed dry and itchy skin in our elbow and leg creases.
-I knew I had to consider any recent changes and was as surprised when I realised it was the laundry detergent.
-So I researched the topic, switched to a genuinely natural laundry product, her eczema began to heal, our skin reverted to normal and we never looked back.
+So I toddled to the supermarket to switch to a very popular eco-friendly sensitive laundry product.
+As an aspiring holistic mama, I felt this brand would care for me, my baby and every dolphin on the planet so I was confident it was the safest and best choice because the label said so.
+Not only did her eczema worsen but suddenly my husband and I developed dry and itchy patches.
+I was surprised when I realised the only change I'd made was the laundry detergent so I switched to a genuinely natural laundry product, our skin began to heal and we've never gone back.

-Since then I've connected with thousands of families and worked with clients directly, and have come to realise that the sensitive eco-friendly supermarket detergents often trigger eczema just as much, if not more, than the conventional types so I put together this article to help you navigate this topic and shop smarter.
+Since then I've connected with thousands of families and have seen our experience was not unique and that often the sensitive eco-friendly supermarket detergents or the ones that claim "dermatologist approved" often trigger eczema just as much, if not more, than the standard types (that's a whole other topic) so I put together these suggestions to help.

 Going {Genuinely} Natural.